WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 - Case 1.
 With a list of variant in vcf format, find gene name and amino acid changes, then interpret and check the results.

 - Case 2.
-Runing ANNOVAR annotation on exome VCF file, consider both intronic and exonic regions, with a downstream analysis on all variants.
+Runing ANNOVAR annotation on exome VCF file, with a downstream analysis on all variants (intronic and exonic).
   - Downstream analysis includes chromosome distribution, variant type ditritbution, clinvar pathogenicity, CADD score, MetaRNN/AlphaMissense score, etc.

 - Case 3.
 Prepared and update the latestes annotation database (such as ClinVar) using `prepare_annovar_user.pl`

 - Case 4.
 Create customized ANNOVAR database for filter-based operation.
-Including
   - For example, the GTEX_v8_eQTL and sQTL database for tissue-specific variant and gene expression/splcing association.

 - Case 5.
 Perform gene anotation for the whole human exome.
   - Create a gene annotation database for all single nucleotide mutations (SNPs) in whole human exome.

 - Case 6.
 Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies, and make hypothesis for causal variants vs. variants that regulate genome function.

+- Case 7.
+Adding T2T genome annotation.

 ## Download and Install